Shinpooo/Recommender-system-for-the-billiard-game/README.md

-# Recommender-system-for-the-billiard-game
+# Recommender system for the billiard game

+Reinforcement learning with random actions: `Billiard_RL.py`

-Reinforcement learning: `Billiard_RL.py`
+Reinforcement learning with angles to reduce randomness : `Billiard_RL.py`